The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: Introduction

-Now we obtain a formula for the second variation, which will be further explored in section \ref{Jacobisection}.
-We note that $L_{J^{r+1}\Xi}h\rho=hL_{J^r\Xi}\rho$, and then apply a standard inductive reasoning.
+The idea is the following: we note that $L_{J^{r+1}\Xi}h\rho=hL_{J^r\Xi}\rho$, and then apply a standard inductive reasoning.
 Of course, the iterated variation is pulled-back up to a suitable order, in order to suitably split the Lie derivatives.